seanthegeek/domainaware/README.md

 After installing the above dependencies, edit the `settings.cfg` file:

-- Set the path to dnstwist
+- Set the path to dnstwist and URLCrazy
 - Configure the email settings

 If you have a subscription to the